Wok & Skillet

 Instructions

-• Prepare the sauce by combining the water, oyster sauce, soy sauce, fish sauce, sugar, and white pepper.
+• In a small bowl, mix oyster sauce, soy sauce, fish sauce, water, sugar, and white pepper.
+Stir well and set aside.

-• Heat 2 tablespoons of cooking oil in a wok over medium-high heat.
-Pour the beaten eggs into the wok and leave untouched for about 30 seconds before scrambling them.
-Remove from wok and set aside.
+• Heat a bit of oil in a wok over medium-high heat.
+Add the beaten eggs and let them sit for 30 seconds before scrambling.
+Cook until just set, then remove from the wok and set aside.

 • Add onion and garlic to the wok.
 Continue to stir-fry until the onions are slightly translucent and the chicken has cooked all the way through.